huynt-plus/LWAANet/README.md

 # LWAANets
 ## A Lexicon-Aware Word-Aspect Attention Network

-The implementation of the paper: "LWAANet: A Lexicon-Aware Word-Aspect Attention Network for Aspect-level Sentiment Classification on Social Networking"
+The implementation of the paper: "*LWAANet: A Lexicon-Aware Word-Aspect Attention Network for Aspect-level Sentiment Classification on Social Networking*"

 ### Word & Lexicon Embeddings